oracle-livelabs/oci/security-experience/ocw-first-experience-end/ocw-first-experience-end.md

     ![CIS compliance report](./images/cis-report.png "CIS compliance report")

-    Please locate into this directory by running:
+    Go into the oractdemeasec-&lt;date&gt;_&lt;time&gt; directory by running the following command (the date will be different depending on when you ran the script from Lab 2 / Task 2):

     ```
-    cd oractdemeasec-2023-08-03_14-32-51
+    cd oractdemeasec-<date>_<time>
     ```
     please ensure you replace the directory with yours.